 These financial statements are prepared on the assumption that the Company will continue as a going concern and realize its assets and discharge its liabilities and commitments in the normal course of business.
 Management is aware, in making its going concern assessment, of material uncertainties related to events and conditions that cast significant doubt upon the Company's ability to continue as a going concern.
-At December 31, 2017, the Company had working capital of \$3.9 million, of which \$1.5 million is committed to be spent on qualifying expenditures before December 31, 2018, leaving \$2.4 million to finance operating activities through its 2018 fiscal year.
-The ability of the Company to continue as a going concern and fund general and administrative expenses in an orderly manner will require further equity issues or other forms of financings beyond 2018 (note 20).
+At December 31, 2018, the Company had working capital of \$2.6 million, of which \$1.2 million is committed to be spent on qualifying expenditures before December 31, 2019, leaving \$1.4 million to finance operating activities through its 2019 fiscal year.
+The ability of the Company to continue as a going concern and fund general and administrative expenses in an orderly manner will require further equity issuances or other forms of financings beyond 2019 (note 20).
 There is no assurance that the Company will be successful in obtaining required financing at an acceptable cost as and when needed or at all.
 Failure to obtain additional financing on a timely basis may cause the Company to postpone exploration and/or evaluation plans, forfeit rights in its properties or reduce or terminate its operations.